nlmixrdevelopment/nlmixr/README.md

 To replicate the environment that was used in windows for nlmixr development, you should perform the following steps:

 1. Install R 3.4.1 from the R website
-   - Install R to a user writable location; I use `c:\R\R-3.4.1`, but you can also use the default location 'C:\Program Files\R\R-3.4.1'.
+   - Install R to a user writable location; I use `c:\R\R-3.4.1`, but you can also use the default location `C:\Program Files\R\R-3.4.1`.
 In either case check to make sure you have rights to write in this directory: In Windows Explorer, right click the directory and Select “Properties/Security”, then click the “Edit” button with the shield next to it, then click “Users”, click the check box under “Full control”, click “Apply”, and “OK” twice.
    - For 64 bit windows, make sure to *uncheck* the 32 bit installation files.
 They have been known to interfere with R in the past.
 2. Install Rtools for windows version 3.4
    - This allows for fast solving of ODEs and faster estimation